gradle/gradle/design-docs/plugin-development-plugin.md

 - Build init plugin generates a template Gradle plugin project.
 - Plugin author writes and run functional tests for plugin.
 - Plugin author generates and uploads documentation for plugin.
+- Plugin author is able to view Gradle API source and Javadoc in IDE while developing plugin